The ROCO Story

-ROCO stakeholders challenge every aspect of the concert experience.
-We turn tradition on its head, starting many concerts start at 5pm and ending by 7pm, thus making it more convenient for multi-generational families to join us and singles to plan more into their evenings.
-Our house lights are on throughout the entire concert, allowing audiences to read our engaging, boundary-pushing programs.
+Our house lights remain up throughout the entire concert, allowing audiences to read our engaging, boundary-pushing programs.
 The concert selections are not printed in order.
-Instead compositions are listed alphabetically so that the conductor or musician calls what is next from the stage.
-As pieces are introduced, audiences are able to engage with musicians in that moment, instead of making assumptions about what they think they don’t know.
-We also publish pronunciation guides for composers’ names, as well as timings for the pieces.
-If a person knows how long a piece is, he or she can absorb the music much better – and know how much longer it is if he or she dislikes the piece!
+Instead, compositions are listed alphabetically so that the conductor or musicians can announce what is next from the stage.
+We also publish pronunciation guides for composers’ names, as well as timings for the pieces (in case you don’t like a piece and want to know how much longer it is!).

 Many people today don’t know how to pronounce Mozart, nor do they know much of his music.
-Instead of this being a concern, we at ROCO see this is a fantastic entrepreneurial opportunity.
-All pieces of music and all composers are possible to program, and both well-known and little-known composers can play on an even field.
+Instead of this being a concern, ROCO sees it as a fantastic audience engagement opportunity.
+All pieces of music and all composers are fair game to be programmed, and both familiar, obscure, and new composers can be played on an even field.

-Classical musicians are not necromancers.
-We are live performers who share an “in the moment” conversation with the audience.
-ROCO has a deep commitment to new music, having undertaken fifty-four world premieres and commissions, with three more slated for this 2016-17 season.
-In order to give composers multiple performances of their works, we co-commission some of our new works, partnering with groups such as the New Century Chamber Orchestra and St. Paul Chamber Orchestra.
+Classical musicians are not necromancers; we are live performers who share an “in the moment” conversation with the audience.
+ROCO has a deep commitment to new music with 100 world premiere commissions so far.
+In order to give composers multiple performances of their works, we co-commission some of our new pieces, partnering with groups such as the New Century Chamber Orchestra, Los Angeles Chamber Orchestra, and St. Paul Chamber Orchestra.

-Decisions to incorporate technology into the concert experience are never made just for the sake of being ‘new.’
-Instead, we seek and implement new technologies to enhance the relationship between musician and listener, all while continuing our conversation with our audience.
+The decision to incorporate technology into the concert experience is never made just for the sake of innovation.
+Instead, we search out and implement new technologies to enhance the relationship between musician and listener, thus continuing our conversation with our audience.

-The ROCO brand is dependent on our musicians and living composers, not dead ones.
+The ROCO brand is dependent on our musicians and on living composers.
 Music is a living language in which the composer becomes the matchmaker between musician and listener.
-We market and present our people as individuals, because it matters that Brook Ferguson is our principal flutist and Richard Belcher is our principal cellist, and every other musician is who they are.
+We market and present our people as individuals, because it matters that Brook Ferguson is our principal flutist, and Richard Belcher is our principal cellist, and every other musician is who they are.
 Even our commissions are personal.
 Our principals are our featured soloists and are offered the opportunity to not only request commissions, but select their preferred composer.
 The musicians are all individual owners of our collective artistic product, and they have input on all aspects of the performances.
 Our Unchambered performances feature individual ROCO musicians who curate their own chamber programs and can commission new works for themselves.